...

 Putting it together

-to dynamically change interface settings through
+We can use systemd-resolved to dynamically change interface settings through

-command.
-When we bring the wg0
+the resolvectl command.
+When we bring the wg0 interface up through

-directive is also run.
+wq-quick, the PostUp directive is also run.
 Let’s go over it:

 resolvectl dns %i 10.34.3.1